 Can I qualify for life insurance if I have been diagnosed with Chondrocalcinosis?

 Yes, individuals who have been diagnosed with Chondrocalcinosis or Pseudogout can and often will be able to qualify for a traditional term or whole life insurance policy.
-If fact, they may even be able to qualify for a Preferred Plus rate!
+If fact, they may even be able to qualify for a Preferred rate even when applying for a term life insurance policy without a medical exam!

 The only problem is…

-That for some people facing this disease, the pain may become so severe that it prevents them from being able to life a “normal” life (think full time employment) or seek out certain pain medications which could play a role in the outcome of one’s life insurance application.
+That for some people facing this disease, the pain may become so severe that it prevents them from being able to live a “normal” life (think full-time employment).
+Which may cause them to seek out certain pain medications that could play a role in the outcome of one’s life insurance application.

 Chondrocalcinosis or Pseudogout Defined.